antmicro/kenning-zephyr-runtime/README.md

 This will:

-* Download (if necessary) and set up Zephyr SDK
+* Download (if necessary) and set up the Zephyr SDK
 * Download necessary toolchains
-* Set up Python virtual environment with necessary dependencies.
+* Set up a Python virtual environment with necessary dependencies.

-This can be reused to load all necessary environment before launching commands mentioned later in the README.md.
+This can be reused to load the necessary environment before launching commands mentioned later in this README.

-After this, prepare additional modules:
+Now, prepare additional modules:

 ```bash
 ./scripts/prepare_modules.sh